calebissharp/provide-page/README.md

 This action is mainly used automatically in conjunction with the `Form` component (see below), but you may trigger it manually if for some reason you need to do that.

-### submitForm (Object formData, Boolean serverSide)
+### submitForm (Object formData, Optional Function onSubmit)

 This action is mainly used automatically in conjunction with the `Form` component (see below), but you may trigger it manually if for some reason you need to do that.
-If `serverSide` is true, the client will dispatch all of the actions the server returns.
-This is useful for actions that only the server can peform.
+The `onSubmit` function will be called after the client receives the server's response.
+This is useful for actions that can't be properly performed before receiving the necessary states from the server - e.g., resource creation.
+The `Form` component will include the `onSubmit` function by default if the `Form`'s `serverSide` prop is `true`.

 ### updateSession (Object updates)